Related Posts

 The use of peptides for therapeutic purposes dates back several decades, with early research focused on their role in hormone regulation and immune function.
 However, it is only recently that researchers have begun exploring their potential as anti-stress agents.

 One key milestone in the development of peptide-based anti-stress agents was the discovery of neuropeptides, which are peptides that act as neurotransmitters or neuromodulators in the brain.
-Neuropeptides such as oxytocin and vasopressin have been found to play important roles in social bonding, stress regulation, and emotional well-being.
+Neuropeptides such as oxytocin and vasopressin have been found to play essential roles in social bonding, stress regulation, and emotional well-being.

 Key features and properties of peptide-based anti-stress agents